kupl/ParaDySE/README.md

 # ParaDySE

-ParaDySE (Parametric Dynamic Symbolic Execution) is a concolic testing tool that automatically generates an optimal search heuristic for a given subject program.
+ParaDySE (Parametric Dynamic Symbolic Execution) is a tool for automatically generating search heuristics for concolic testing.
-The tool is implemented on top of [CREST][crest], a publicly available concolic test generation tool for C.
+The tool is implemented on top of [CREST][crest], a publicly available concolic testing tool for C.

 ## Install ParaDySE.
 You need to install [Ubuntu 16.04.3(64 bit)][ubuntu].